Clean Ocean Foundation

 Clean Ocean Foundation – Overview

-The Clean Ocean Foundation is an Australian environmental organisation that seeks to stop all forms of ocean pollution and restore our oceans to their former health.
+The Clean Ocean Foundation is an Australian environmental charity, with tax deductible status.
+We seek to stop all forms of ocean pollution and restore our oceans to their former health.

 If this is impossible Clean Ocean Foundation demands that rigorous, ongoing, transparent monitoring in conjunction in line with community standards and world's best practice occur at each outfall.